pytorch/pytorch/README.md

 ### Building the Documentation

-To build documentation in various formats, you will need Sphinx.
+To build documentation in various formats, you will need Sphinx and the readthedocs theme.

 ```
-conda install sphinx sphinx_rtd_theme
+cd docs/
-pip install sphinxcontrib-katex
+pip install -r requirements.txt
 ```
 You can then build the documentation by running ``make <format>`` from the ``docs/`` folder.
 Run ``make`` to get a list of all available output formats.